sferik/multi_json/README.md

 MultiJSON tries to have intelligent defaulting.
 That is, if you have any of the supported engines already loaded, it will utilize them before attempting to load any.
 When loading, libraries are ordered by speed.
-First Oj, then Yajl, then the JSON gem.
+First fast_jsonparser, then Oj, then Yajl, then the JSON gem.
 If no other JSON library is available, MultiJSON falls back to [OkJson][], a simple, vendorable JSON parser.

 ## Supported JSON Engines

+- [fast_jsonparser][fast_jsonparser] Fast JSON parser by Anil Maurya
 - [Oj][oj] Optimized JSON by Peter Ohler
 - [Yajl][yajl] Yet Another JSON Library by Brian Lopez
 - [JSON][json-gem] The default JSON gem with C-extensions (ships with Ruby 1.9+)